peterabbott/testing.infrastructure/ARTICLE.md

 This is where we need to write some tests to verify that everything is in place.
 We should test things like versions installed, services running, files in the correct place.
 Tests don't lie.

 We have all been caught out by a Gem or Cookbook being updated and then having to spend hours trying to figure out why things just stopped working.
 The update to the Apache cookbook from the default Apache 2.2 to 2.4 is a prime example.
 Even in putting together a sample for this article I found a couple of bugs and unexcepted behaviours in some of the cookbooks I was using.
+Also that, very few cookbooks seem to show Centos any love.

 With infrastrucuture tests in place, we can pick up these changes sooner in the deployment lifecycle then getting caught with an broken environment that others are reliant on.